Unicornelia/Javascript-projects/README.md

 ## README

+## Codewars folder:

+Sharing some of my solution to Codewars Katas.
+Feel free to suggest changes, although I know most of the code can be shorter, but hey, I am a newbie.

+The file names should be directing you to the same task on Codewars.
+I recommend to try to solve them first and them check this.

+## Codebar folder:

+Some Codebar exercise and JS solutions.
+Mainly my pathway to learning JS.

 ## EMF folder:

 This folder contains 3 fun tasks that were coded by groups during the last EMF camp 2016.
 The workshop was exploring the options with real time web.
 (Realtime Web By: Ben Foxall)